Frequently Asked Questions

 Our team at Mage is excited to provide reliable high-speed Internet service to rural and remote areas.
 However, deploying a new technology comes with many questions.
 We’ve compiled our most frequently asked questions below.
 If you don’t see an answer to your question, please send us a note at firstname.lastname@example.org

 Yes!
 Mage Networks is a Canadian company, with offices in Bragg Creek, Alberta and Calgary, Alberta.

-Our network is a new breed of mesh networks.
+MagiNet™ is a network solution that expands the traditional point-to-point and point-to-multipoint networks to an every-point to every-point network.
 Unlike cellular towers, we use a series of interconnected nodes, instead of all units having to connect to one access point.
 We place as many nodes as needed wherever they are needed to bring Internet access directly to a specific area and guarantee no data rate loss.
 That means that even obstacles like trees or buildings – even the weather – do not impact the signal strength and you’ll have reliable high-speed Internet.
-In effect, the connection is made where it’s needed and not where it’s not needed (such as cows in a pasture getting great service from a nearby tower).
+In effect, the connection is made where it’s needed and not where it’s not needed.

 The question of health effects on people as a result of the Electro-Magnetic (EM) waves used in communications systems (such as Wi-Fi, 4G, LTE, and 5G) is an important one.
 As such, we’ve been asked specifically about the effect of MagiNet™ on one’s health.